-Courses are offered on the Twin Cities campus and at approved off-campus locations.
+Courses are offered on the Twin Cities campus, at approved off-campus locations, and some are offered online.
 Students are free to take courses at any of the sites unless the schedule indicates that the site is open to employees only.

-Students enrolled in B.S. programs with a GPA of 3.0 or higher may take up to 6 graduate-level credits within the bachelor's program from a specified list of courses offered by Saint Mary's University.
+Students enrolled in BS programs with a GPA of 3.0 or higher may take up to 6 graduate-level credits within the bachelor's program from a specified list of courses offered by Saint Mary's University.
 The courses must be part of their final 12 credits taken in the bachelor's candidate program.
-These courses will satisfy the residential credits as part of both Bachelor's and Master's degrees.
+These courses will satisfy the residential credits as part of both bachelor's and master's degrees.
 To receive graduate credit, the student must earn a grade of B or higher.